A snapshot overview of schools in Rome that are considered (although not necessarily chosen) by English-speaking expat parents.

 Castelli International School (pending)

-Adapted National Curriculum for England/Italian National Curriculum; ages 6-14; co-ed; day; independent; private non-profit; 120 pupils
+Adapted National Curriculum for England/ Italian National Curriculum; ages 6-14; co-ed; day; independent; private non-profit; 120 students

-On the southern outskirts of the city in the Castelli hills with beautiful grounds (rare in Rome).
-Includes elements of the Italian Ministerial curriculum but although a bilingual school, English is the primary language.
+On the southern outskirts of the city in the Castelli hills, with beautiful grounds (rare in Rome).
+The curriculum includes elements of the Italian Ministerial curriculum but although a bilingual school, English is the primary language.
 Focus on international issues and students are prepared either for Cambridge Secondary exams (recognised globally) or external Italian State exams.

 Core International School (pending)

-National Curriculum for England/Italian National Curriculum; ages 3-11; co-ed; day; independent; private non-profit; 120 pupils
+National Curriculum for England/ Italian National Curriculum; ages 3-11; co-ed; day; independent; private non-profit; 120 students

 Marymount International School Rome (pending)

-American Elementary curriculum/American High School Diploma/AP/IB Diploma; ages 2-18; co-ed; day; independent; private non-profit; 700 pupils
+American Elementary & Middle School Curriculum/ American High School Diploma/ AP/ IB Diploma; ages 2-18; co-ed; day; independent; private non-profit; 700 students

 Rome International School (pending)

 PYP/ IGCSE/ IB Diploma; ages 2-18; co-ed; day; independent; private non-profit; 520 students